KarthikKrishnaMCS/vm_translator/README.md

 # VM Translator

 This project translates virtual machine (VM) instructions to Hack assembly code.
-It is implemented in OCaml and utilizes a number of key concepts like syntax tree generation, parsing, and symbol table management.
+It is implemented in OCaml and utilizes a number of key concepts like syntax tree generation, parsing, and symbol table management.The build and execution of the project are managed using Dune.

 ## Prerequisites